Skip to main content

 Smoking and using oral tobacco products lead to oral cancers and other dental issues.
 The best prevention is to create a plan to quit.

-Our dentists, and staff want to ensure that you and your family achieve optimal oral health.
+Our dentists and staff want to ensure you and your family achieve optimal oral health.
 It is never too late or too early to practice preventive dental habits.
-We offer quality, award winning dentistry services for you and your family.
+We offer quality, award-winning dentistry services for you and your family.
 Contact us today to schedule an appointment at a Gentle Dental near you.

 Frequently Asked Questions